andreknieriem/simplelightbox/README.md

 Just call `gulp build` to have all files and variants created inside dist!

 ### Changelog
+**2.9.0 - Added mousescroll function with new options mouseScroll and mouseScrollFactor**
 **2.8.1 - Fixed #250 - No closing if image load fails. #249 Disable scroll on Mac works now**
 **2.8.0 - Fixed #235 - legacy file too big. #236 bad package.json and added support for passive event listeners #240.
 Thanks to @coderars for the issues and some code**
 **2.7.3 - Fixed #232 - sourceAttr does not work.
 Thanks to @bivisual for the issue**